Group Visits | Armstrong Campus

 Interested in setting up a group visit for your school or community group?

-The Office of Admissions provides virtual group visits for high school or transfer student groups of up to 30 guests.
+The Office of Admissions provides group visits for high school or transfer student groups of 10 to 30 students and chaperones.
 Visits are subject to availability.
-In-person group visits are unavailable at this time.
+If you have less than 10 people in your group, please visit our Events Calendar to register for a regular daily visit.

 Due to high demand, it is strongly recommended that you request a group visit at least two weeks in advance of your preferred visit date.
 A group visit request does not guarantee a visit on your requested date, all visits must be confirmed.
 An Admissions representative will respond within 48-72 hours once a request has been received.